Prosecutors: JCC bomb threat suspect tried to extort US state senator

 His attorney, Shira Nir, said his detention has been extended until May 4 and his case has been moved to a juvenile court, since he was a minor at the time of the offenses.

-Nir emphasized her client's "deteriorating" health and told CNN she was seeking further psychiatric and neurological evaluations of her client to support her concerns.
+Nir emphasized her client's "deteriorating" health and said she was seeking further psychiatric and neurological evaluations of her client to support her concerns.

-"Leaks to the press from yesterday show once again the prosecution's strategy is to present my client as a villain, when in fact it is clear to see that he is a helpless young man on the autistic spectrum suffering from a brain tumor and with severe psychiatric disorders," Nir told CNN.
+"Leaks to the press from yesterday show once again the prosecution's strategy is to present my client as a villain, when in fact it is clear to see that he is a helpless young man on the autistic spectrum suffering from a brain tumor and with severe psychiatric disorders," Nir said.

 At the time of his arrest, his previous attorney, Galit Besh, said the suspect suffers from an inoperable brain tumor and that he has a history of behavioral issues.
 Under Israeli law, there is a statutory ban on revealing the identity of anyone accused of committing offenses as a minor.